SOS-CER/SOS-CER.github.io/_comprehensive-exercise/README.md

 You will need to update the following files:

 - index.md
-	- Mentions CSC116 - would need to update with correct course and any changes to policy (such as attendance)
+	- Updates to policy (such as attendance)
 	- Updates to schedule if changing number of days
 	- Update due dates and source sections
 - project-selection.md
     - Add or remove project ideas
     - We have only included the project descriptions written by our teaching staff.
 We typically also include a couple non-game project descriptions that come from various textbooks.
-- team-repo.md
+- CE-team-repo.md and CE-submitting.md
     -  Update repo naming, which currently includes csc116
 - presentation.md
     - Update if different schedule and presentation is not on Day 4.